atumat/Election-Management-System/README.md

 DATALENGTH	Returns the number of bytes used to represent an expression DIFFERENCE	Compares two SOUNDEX values, and returns an integer value FORMAT	Formats a value with the specified format
-LEFT	Extracts a number of characters from a string (starting from left) LEN	Returns the length of a string
+LEFT	Extracts a number of characters from a string
+LEN	Returns the length of a string
 LOWER	Converts a string to lower-case
 LTRIM	Removes leading spaces from a string